Philosophy (brand): 2010s

-Amazing Grace, which negatively changed the fragrance, causing thousands of loyal customers to complain and boycott not only the Amazing Grace products, but the brand in its entirely.
+Amazing Grace, causing thousands of loyal customers to complain and boycott not only the Amazing Grace products, but the brand in its entirely.
 Even after many years of loyal customer complaints across numerous retail channels, Coty has not returned to the original formula of the Amazing Grace fragrance as of 2020.
 In 2014, philosophy released an updated version of their hope in a jar line: renewed hope in a jar; it debuted domestically, then launched globally in selected European and Asian markets.
 Soon to follow were several more additions to the philosophy skin care line, including ultimate miracle worker, uplifting miracle worker and take a deep breath, which includes day and nighttime moisturizers and an eye cream.
 2016 saw the opening of the freestanding flagship philosophy retail store in Paramus, NJ.

 Products

-Though initially founded as a skin care line, philosophy has since expanded into color cosmetics, fragrance and bath and body products.
+Though initially founded as a skin care line, philosophy has since expanded into color cosmetics, fragrance, and bath and body products.
 Each product includes an inspirational name, saying, or recipe on the packaging.